Fourth Circuit Skeptical of Maryland Ban on Rebroadcast of Court Recordings

 “But witnesses can’t be assumed to do so when they don’t even show up or say they don’t remember,” Sullivan replied, suggesting publicity could have such an effect on court proceedings.

-Eugene Volokh, a lawyer with the Cato Institute think tank and UCLA School of Law’s First Amendment Clinic, also argued for the plaintiffs Thursday.
-He said Maryland had “let the cat out of the bag” with the content’s initial release, but he also expressed some concern about what a ruling in the case could mean for the state’s imperfect public access law.
+Eugene Volokh, a lawyer with the Cato Institute think tank and UCLA School of Law’s First Amendment Clinic, also argued in support of the plaintiffs Thursday.
+He said Maryland was trying to “claw back” the content’s initial release, but he also expressed some concern about what a ruling in the case could mean for the state’s imperfect public access law.

-“Sometimes a rule, if enforced, might lead the government to implement broader restrictions but those would be institutionally permissible,” he argued, noting courts are allowed to limit the broadcast of court proceedings and Maryland is the only state which has the unique clawback law.
+“Sometimes a rule, if enforced, might lead the government to implement broader restrictions but those would be constitutionally permissible,” he argued, noting courts are allowed to limit the broadcast of court proceedings and Maryland is the only state which has this unique law.

 “It’s conceivable Maryland won’t release the information at all,” he added.
 “But the First Amendment says once the info is released, it abridges that right if you tell people they can’t say it.”